 - Baddha Konosana (bound angle pose)

-The benefits of yoga are numerous, not only does yoga improve sleep, it also improves physical strength and flexibility, breathing, mental focus and can also reduce stress.
-In fact, it is perhaps because of these reasons that yoga improves sleep.
+The benefits of yoga are numerous; not only does it help improve sleeping problems such as insomnia, it also improves physical strength and flexibility, breathing, mental focus and can also reduce stress.